By Nayma Nishat

 So, we should go for a checkup annually, even if nothing is wrong.

 A professional nurse or a medical assistant is responsible for preparing the examination room, making sure the equipment and instruments are disinfected and sanitized, and the supplies are adequately stocked.
 The examination room should be clean, well lit, ventilated and at a comfortable temperature for the patient.
-After every physical examination and health assessment the medical assistant should disinfect the room and paper on the surfaces should be removed and replaced.
+After every physical exam and health assessment the medical assistant should disinfect the room and paper on the surfaces should be removed and replaced.

 Once the room is ready, a professional nurse escorts the patient from the waiting room to the examination rooms.
 The nurse will create a low-stress and comfortable atmosphere for the patient.
 By interviewing the patient, he will Record the patients’ vital signs.

 Once the patient puts the examination gown, and sits on the examination table.
 The nurse drapes their legs for privacy.
-Then he notifies the doctor that the patient is ready for the physical examination.
+Then he notifies the doctor that the patient is ready for the physical exam.

 The nurse should wash his hands in presence of the patient even if your hands are clean.
 This simple act will increase the patient’s reliance on him as a conscientious professional.
 And he should wear gloves and mask only if it is necessary.
-The nurse will assist the doctor while performing the physical examination.
+The nurse will assist the doctor while performing the physical exam.

 After taking the preparation of the room, patient, equipment and the nurse, physical examination can be performed.

-Normal results of a physical examination correlate with the healthy appearance and normal functioning of the body.
+Normal results of a physical exam correlate with the healthy appearance and normal functioning of the body.
 For example, appropriate reflexes will be present, normal blood sugar level, no suspicious lumps or lesions will be found, and vital signs will be normal.

-Abnormal results of a physical examination may include any findings that indicates the presence of a disease, disorder or underlying condition.
+Abnormal results of a physical exam may include any findings that indicates the presence of a disease, disorder or underlying condition.
 For example, blood sugar level is higher than normal, the presence of lumps or lesions, muscle weakness or lack of tone, poor reflex response, fever, heart arhythmia, or arthritis problem will point to a possible health problem.

 The doctor should discuss any recommendations for treatment and some special instructions should be put in writing.
 At this time, the patient can ask any remaining questions about his or her own health concerns.